-MaestroQA currently integrates with Okta, One Login, Jump Cloud, Duo, ADFS, Azure SAML, and Google SAML for JIT user provisioning, SCIM, and SSO.
+MaestroQA currently integrates with Okta, One Login, Jump Cloud, Duo, ADFS, Azure SAML, and Google SAML for JIT user provisioning and SSO.
 We also support integration with other SSO solutions so long as they support creation of custom applications.
 If you have questions on if your solution is supported, please reach out to your MaestroQA account representative.

 The steps below outline what is required to establish SAML SSO based on your SSO provider.
 For providers that are not listed, there are generic credentials that can be entered.
 If the steps below do not cover your solution and you’re getting stuck, reach out to your MaestroQA account representative and they can assist with troubleshooting.

 Within Okta, download the MaestroQA application (not the one containing Enterprise).
 Once downloaded, Navigate to Sign On -> SAML Signing Certificates -> Actions -> View IDP Metadata.
 Share the web URL (or the full XML file) with your MaestroQA account representative.

 Within OneLogin, download the MaestroQA application.
 Provide the XML Metadata web URL (or the full XML file) to your MaestroQA account representative.

 Within Jump Cloud, download the MaestroQA application.
 Provide the XML Metadata web URL (or the full XML file) to your MaestroQA account representative.

 Select the Integrate any other application you don’t find in the gallery (Non-gallery) option

 Under Getting Started, select 2.
 Set up single sign on

 In Basic SAML Configuration, enter the following information (no other fields are required)

 In SAML Signing Certificate, copy the App Federation Metadata URL and send this to your MaestroQA account representative